🟣 Purple Dot winding down your plan? See our Migration Guide →

 Conclusion

-Pre-orders represent a powerful strategy for Shopify stores looking to validate demand, improve cash flow, and build marketing momentum around product launches.
-With over $85.3 million in pre-order revenue processed through PreProduct alone, it’s clear that merchants across industries are leveraging pre-orders successfully.
+Shopify pre-orders represent a powerful strategy for stores looking to validate demand, improve cash flow, and build marketing momentum around product launches.
+With over $85.3 million in pre-order revenue processed through PreProduct alone, merchants across industries are leveraging Shopify pre-orders successfully.

-The key to successful pre-order campaigns comes down to:
+The key to running successful Shopify pre-order campaigns comes down to:

 • Choosing the right payment model for your product and lead time